ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 $ python3 upp-verifier.py --help
 usage: upp-verifier.py [-h] [--verifying-key VK] [--verifying-key-uuid UUID] [--input INPUT]

-Check if an UPP is valid/properly signed

-optional arguments:
-  -h, --help            show this help message and exit --verifying-key VK, -k VK
-                        key to be used for verification; any verifying key in hex like "b12a906051f102881bbb487ee8264aa05d8d0fcc51218f2a47f562ceb9b0d068"
-  --verifying-key-uuid UUID, -u UUID
-                        the UUID for the key supplied via -k (only needed when -k is specified); e.g.: 6eac4d0b-16e6-4508-8c46-22e7451ea5a1
-  --input INPUT, -i INPUT
-                        UPP input file path; e.g. upp.bin or /dev/stdin (default: upp.bin)

 Note that, when trying to verify an UPP, sent by the uBirch backend (Niomon), a verifying key doesn't have to be provided via the -k option.
 Instead, this script will try to pick the correct stage key based on the UUID which is contained in the UPP, identifying the creator.
 If the UUID doesn't match any Niomon stage and no key was specified using -k, an error message will be printed.
 ```
 - `--verifying-key/-k` If not trying to verify an UPP coming from uBirch Niomon but from another source, the verifying key for that source needs to be provided.
 This parameter expects the key as a hex-string like `b12a906051f102881bbb487ee8264aa05d8d0fcc51218f2a47f562ceb9b0d068`.